 You can use your computer to charge your phone.
-Connect one end of a USB cable to the charging accessory port on your phone and the other end to a high-power USB port on your PC.
+Connect one end of a USB cable to the charging accessory port on your phone and the other end to a high-power USB port on your PC (commonly located on the front panel of the computer).